The common

 that a Texan laboratory had found traces of acetaminophen in dog and cat

-food that it has tested.
-Acetaminophen is a painkiller which is known as
+food that it had tested.
+Acetaminophen (known as

-paracetamol in Europe, and it is toxic to cats.
+paracetamol in Europe) is a painkiller that is toxic to cats.
 The FDA was also unable to

 replicate these findings.